jimmychu0807/semaphore-msa-modules/README.md

 - The smart accout gains Semaphore property members preserve their privacy that no one know who send the proof (signature) except they must belong to the group while guaranteeing they have not signed before.

-Development of this project supported by [PSE Acceleration Program](https://github.com/privacy-scaling-explorations/acceleration-program) (see [thread discussion](https://github.com/privacy-scaling-explorations/acceleration-program/issues/72)).
+Development of this project is supported by [PSE Acceleration Program](https://github.com/privacy-scaling-explorations/acceleration-program) (see [thread discussion](https://github.com/privacy-scaling-explorations/acceleration-program/issues/72)).

 Project Code: FY24-1847